 How does the report writing alternative work?

-Beginning on Friday, August 27th, there will be a link located on this page to access the Canvas website for this alternative opportunity.
+Approximately one week after the beginning of the semester, the link below will provide access to the Canvas website for the report writing alternative.
 On Canvas, you will find the list of approved journal articles, directions for writing the summary, and instructions for how to submit it.
-If you have any questions please review this page and then contact firstname.lastname@example.org if you need further assistance.
+If you have any questions, please review this page and then contact email@example.com if you need further assistance.

 Report credit is awarded in units of one (1) credit.
-A summary of a journal article published by the American Psychological Association (APA) or the American Psychological Society (APS) – if done according to the instructions provided – earns one credit.
+A 350-word summary of a scientific journal article – if done according to the instructions provided – earns one credit.
 Such journals cover all of the major subfields of psychology, such as social, personality, clinical, developmental, cognitive, and behavioral neuroscience.
 A list of approved research articles from a variety of journals has been curated for you on the Canvas site you will be using for report writing.

 - If you choose to fulfill all four hours of credit by satisfying the Report Writing option, you can bypass the Research Participation option entirely by writing four article summaries.